 4. Check industry standards and CV norms

 European CV expectations vary by country, so research the norms before applying.
-For example, in countries like Germany, Spain, and France, it’s common (and sometimes expected) to include a professional headshot.
+For example, in countries like Germany, Spain, and France, it’s more common to include a professional headshot.
 But in the UK and Ireland, photos are discouraged to prevent bias.

 5. Tailor your CV to the job and company

 For example, if the job ad highlights “project management”, but your CV says “led multiple initiatives”, tweak it to match their wording.
-This makes your application more compelling while boosting your chances of passing ATS (Applicant Tracking System) scans, which many companies use to filter candidates.
+This makes your application more interesting while boosting your chances of passing ATS scans, which many companies use to filter candidates.

-Learn more: 5 Hacks to Tailor Your Resume to a Job to Any Job Description
+Learn more: Tailor Your Resume to a Job to Any Job Description

 Final Thoughts: Should You Use Europass CV?